 Jewelry is not indestructible and needs to be maintained regularly.
 Knowing how to care for and protect your pieces will help maintain its beauty.
-A yearly checkup is recommended in order to ensure the stones are secure and prongs, links, clasps and settings are in good condition.
+A half yearly to yearly checkup is recommended in order to ensure the stones are secure and prongs, links, clasps and settings are in good condition.

 Protect your jewelry and reduce the risk of damage by avoiding impact on hard surfaces, gripping items with force or applying strong pressure to jewelry or to hands when jewelry is worn.
 Avoid harsh chemicals such as chlorine, household bleach and everyday substances such as lotion, hairspray, perfume and other cosmetics that can contain chemicals especially on porous gems (pearls, opals, etc.).